On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Experimental Results

 \TabCompositionShapleyAvgOnly

-Table~\ref{tab:composition-shapley-avg-only} exhibits the shapley contributions of each token type.
+Table~\ref{tab:composition-shapley-avg-only} exhibits the Shapley contributions of each token type.
 For Llama-Mimi, tokens from different residual layers all contribute positively, with the largest contribution coming from residual layer 1 ($\phi_1$).
-Individual contributions are further amplified in normalized and localized settings.
-Figure~\ref{fig:loss-composition} shows the overall advantage across methods, which is defined as the average loss difference between negative and positive samples.
-We further decompose this gap into a token-level contribution profile, revealing which tokens drive the advantage.
-In Llama-Mimi, localization and normalization exhibit largely orthogonal effects: moving from a global loss to a transitioned-windowed loss roughly doubles the measured advantage, whereas normalization slightly shifts the relative contributions of individual token types.
-Overall, Shapley values increase across all token categories under these change.
+Contributions of individual layers are further amplified in normalized and localized settings.
+On average, normalized settings improved +2.4 points, and localized settings improved +2.8 points spread evenly across token types.
+This improvement clearly carries over to the final accuracy score, where the normalized method achieves +9.42 points and the localized method achieves +11.08 points.

-The case of SpiritLM is markedly different from Llama-mimi.
-In Table~\ref{tab:composition-shapley-avg-only}, HuBERT tokens are contributing to acoustic tasks more than the other tokens combined, despite being labeled as a "semantic" token type.
-HuBERT Shapley values drop under localization, suggesting that a non-trivial portion of the acoustic information they encode is only elicitable through long-range dependencies.
-Surprisingly, normalization further reduces HuBERT’s Shapley values, suggesting large volatility in non-acoustic information.
-The advantage breakdown confirms that alternative methods do not yield a greater overall gain, and the perceived benefit of amplifying pitch contributions is practically negligible, as HuBERT tokens remains equally crucial for capturing acoustic information.
+The case of Spirit-LM-Expressive is markedly different from Llama-Mimi.
+In Table~\ref{tab:composition-shapley-avg-only}, HuBERT tokens contribute to acoustic tasks more than the other tokens combined, despite being labeled as a "semantic" token type.
+Even with localization, the HuBERT Shapley value remains unchanged, suggesting that a non-trivial portion of the acoustic inconsistencies captured by the SLM is distributed throughout the full sequence.
+Furthermore, normalization leads to an additional decrease in the HuBERT tokens’ Shapley values, indicating a strong entanglement between semantic and acoustic information in Spirit-LM-Expressive’s HuBERT tokens.
+As a result, reducing semantic influence also diminishes acoustic information.
+As reflected in the accuracy scores, these alternative methods do not improve performance on the SALMon benchmark.
+The increase in Shapley values for pitch tokens is offset by the decrease in Shapley values for HuBERT tokens, which remain equally crucial for capturing acoustic information.

-As we uncover the role of HuBERT tokens in Spirit-LM expressive, it becomes more clear why models that adopt HuBERT tokens ($\phi_H$) constantly has continuation underperforming global perplexity (Figure~\ref{fig:acc-acc}).
-The performance during global perplexity of HuBERT modeling depend greatly on long range dependency to identify the correctness, but continuation content happens at each instance and cannot rely on future information.
-Our proposed evaluations penalizes this behavior in agreement with continuation results measured by MOS scores.
+As we uncover the role of HuBERT tokens in Spirit-LM-Expressive, it becomes clearer why models that adopt HuBERT tokens (GSLM, TWIST, pGSLM, Spirit-LM) fail to translate high classification scores into strong continuation performance as measured by MOS.
+The global-perplexity performance of HuBERT modeling depends substantially on long-range dependencies to judge correctness, whereas continuation quality must be established locally and cannot rely on future context.
+Our proposed evaluation penalizes this behavior, resulting in better agreement with MOS-based continuation outcomes.